 As far as the measurement of the biomass or the stem volume over forestry areas is concerned, a strong correlation between the backscattering amplitude and the present biomass has been shown in the case of conventional 2-D SAR remote sensing.
 However there exists the problem, that for L- and P-band a saturation is already reached for a relatively small biomass.
 This is due to strong backscattering contributions in the crown of the trees, which are not related to the biomass, but are still significantly strong (even in P-band).
 Until now, only VHF-SAR has been suitable to do reasonable measurements over forest with a density greater than 200 tons/ha (Smith and Ulander,2000).
 On the other hand, the VHF frequency range has the disadvantage of being inaccurate in the estimation of biomass values lower than 100 tons/ha.
 SAR tomography allows to estimate the backscatter contribution of the crown and to separate it from the other scattering components.
-The crown contribution can be used to calculate the attenuation occurred in the crown and to correct the double-bounce contribution from the stems.
+The crown contribution from the stems.
 In this way, it should be possible to circumvent the saturation problem in wavelengths like L- and P-band.
 This will be considered in our future experiments.

-Fig. 4.1 shows the results obtained with the first demonstration of airborne SAR Tomography using L-Band data ((Reigber, Moreira, 2000)
+Fig. 4.2 shows the results obtained with the first demonstration of airborne SAR Tomography using L-Band data (Reigber, Moreira, 2000).